Huawei-APAC-Professional-Services/hfa-workshop/workshop/content/02_Account_Initialization.md

 }
 ```
 ![CreateKMSrole](./images/006_CreateAgency_17.png)
-6. Choose `User Groups` at the left panel of the console and Choose `Create User Group` at the top right corner of the console
+6. Choose `User Groups` at the left panel of the console and Choose `Create User Group` at the upper right corner of the console
 ![CreateAgency04](./images/006_CreateAgency_04.png)
 7. Create `hfa_terraform` user group
 ![CreateAgency05](./images/006_CreateAgency_05.png)